Nutrition for Oral Health

 Minimize soda pop and sugary beverage consumption

-Even diet soda frequently contains phosphoric acid or other acids that give the drink its “bite”.
-Sugars stick to pits, fissures and other “traps” in teeth, where bacteria are found.
+Even diet soda frequently contains phosphoric acid or other acids.
+Sugars stick to pits, fissures, and other “traps” in teeth where bacteria are found.
 The bacteria convert the sugars to acids and enzymes that destroy tooth enamel.
-While they may not be explicitly labeled with “sugar” among their ingredients, many soft drinks contain other sugars (or carbohydrates) and/or acids (e.g. ascorbic acid, citric acid) that may contribute to tooth decay.
+While they may not be explicitly labeled with “sugar” among their ingredients, many soft drinks contain other sugars (or carbohydrates) and/or acids like ascorbic citric acid that may contribute to tooth decay.
 If you consume these types of beverages, be sure to rinse your mouth with water and brush your teeth as soon as possible after you drink them, to reduce the chance of developing cavities.

 Minimize beverages containing acids and sugars.
 Sugars normally end with the letters “ose”, such as sucrose, fructose, glucose, etc. Although bacteria that destroy tooth structure normally use only sucrose, other sugars such as fructose can be broken down by the bacteria and made into a form they can use.
 Other names for sugars include monosaccharides, disaccharides, and polysaccharides (carbohydrates).
 Sucralose, a sugar substitute has been shown in some studies not to contribute to the formation of tooth decay.

 Avoid excessive carbohydrate consumption